saidulIslam1602/Uber-Data-Analysis/README.md

-# Uber-Data-Analysis
-The data of uber ride in april 2019 is analysed and visualised with Pandas, Seaborn and Matplotlib python Library.
-The analyse mainly focused on extracting new column from the existing one and Day, Weekday, Longitude, Lattitude was the key column that has been analysed.
+The data of uber rides in April 2019 is analyzed and visualized with Pandas, Seaborn, and Matplotlib python Library.
+The analyze mainly focused on extracting new column from the existing one and Day, Weekday, Longitude, Lattitude was the key column that has been analyzed.